lynchdean/lynchdean/README.md

 ### Hi I'm Dean 👋

+:ireland: Based in Dublin IE

 👨‍💻 Currently searching for a Software Engineering position with fully remote options.

-💻 I'm a DCU Computer Applications & Software Engineering Graduate living in Dublin :ireland:
+💻 Graduated from DCU Computer Applications & Software Engineering

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/deanlynch97/)